-To adjust for the 1983 wall lining, a deeper stool (a carpentry term for the interior window sill - to differentiate it from the exterior window sill) and deeper jamb extensions were added over the top of the originals, which are still there to be restored.
+To adjust for the 1983 gyproc lining of the walls and ceiling, a deeper stool (a carpentry term for the interior window sill - to differentiate it from the exterior window sill) and deeper jamb extensions were added over the top of the originals, which are fortunately still there to be restored.

-The original stool had it's nose trimmed off back to the level of the gyproc sheeting so one of my first tasks will be to add and shape a new nose piece.
+The original stool had it's nose trimmed off back to the level of the new lining so one of my first tasks will be to add and shape a new nose piece.

 On the outside, the verandah panel lining comes down low enough to cross in front of the window opening a little (top left in image 1).
 This is a detail that is unfinished and it would be nice to fix it.

 All of the exterior paint (frame and sash) had crazed long before I got to it.
 This will be fixed when I strip it all off before repainting.

 As usual the window box frame was wedged under the timber lintel but both wedges were loose.

 The adaptable weather barrier that I made for refurbishing the window in bedroom two has been installed (image 2).